artemkazakov947/library-api/README.md

 ## Installing / Getting started

-You have to install Python 3 and create your own Telegram bot!
+You have to install Python 3 and create your own Telegram-bot!

 ```shell